Is it Autism Friendly?

 Accessibility for people with hidden disabilities, including autism, is still relatively new for many organisations, and in many cases these needs simply haven’t been fully considered yet.
 That doesn’t always reflect a lack of care, but rather a lack of awareness, experience, or guidance.
 By asking questions, sharing feedback, and advocating for clearer information and more inclusive practices, travellers can play an important role in shaping change.
 Every conversation, request, and piece of feedback helps signal that accessibility matters, and that autistic people and families belong in these spaces too.
 So if there is somewhere close that you would love to visit but you don’t feel they are quite there yet, take a minute to gently advocate for change.
 The more families like ours that ask for and expect inclusion, the more likely it will happen.

 There are organisations globally you can assist organisations in improve their ‘autism friendliness’ in Australia, the USA and the UK.
-These include:
+If you want to point these organisations in the direction of support in doing this work, these include:

 Australia / New Zealand: Aspect’s Autism Friendly